Rofidah44/LuxeRide_pythonProject/README.md

 # LuxeRide_pythonProject
-- Objective: Build an online car rental platform using Object-Oriented Programming in Python.
+- Objective: online car rental platform using Python.
 The platform should provide the following functionalities:
 - Customer functionalities:
 Car Availability: Customers can view the availability of cars for rental.
 Rental Requests: Customers can request cars for hourly, daily, or weekly durations.
-The platform verifies availability in real time, preventing overbooking.
+The platform verifies availability in real-time, preventing overbooking.
 Customers can choose any number of cars, as long as they are available.
 Return Car: Update the inventory stock, calculate the rental period, and